 Now, we are ready to define the matrix product.

-Part 17 - Properties of the matrix product
+Part 17 - Properties of the Matrix Product

 After defining the matrix product, we can go into the details and check which properties for this new operation hold and which don’t.